 This can sometimes be an afterthought but now the right equipment to make espresso on the go you need to find good quality coffee beans.

-Single origin – Try to go for single origin coffee beans so you have a more consistent taste.
+Single-origin – Try to go for single-origin coffee beans so you have a more consistent taste.

 Fairtrade – Coffee that is certified as having been produced to fair trade standards by fair trade organizations with the goal of achieving greater equity in international trade.

-Next up on your mobile coffee truck equipment list is fridges and freezers.
+Next up on your mobile coffee truck equipment list are fridges and freezers.
 You are probably going to be serving drinks like lattes and cappuccinos which means you need to keep the milk chilled before making these drinks.

 Three compartment sink

-By law in the UK you need a minimum of two separate sinks in a food truck or trailer for different cleaning tasks.
+By law, in the UK you need a minimum of two separate sinks in a food truck or trailer for different cleaning tasks.

 You need one sink with running hot water for handwashing and another for washing utensils.
 If you intend to handle food then you may also need a third sink for washing food.

 Now you need something to serve all those lovely cups of coffee in.
-Aside from disposable cups and lids, you will also need stirrers, napkins and if you intend to sell iced coffee, cold cups and straws.
+Aside from disposable cups and lids, you will also need stirrers, napkins, and if you intend to sell iced coffee, cold cups and straws.

 It’s also a good idea to go for compostable or biodegradable packaging because that is where the world is going.
 It’s now often a requirement by event organizers and local councils to trade and you will probably get asked a lot by your customers where you source your packaging.

-Blender (coffee based smoothies)
+Blender (coffee-based smoothies)

 Think espresso shots in a banana and raw cacao smoothie with almond milk honey and ice!

 Some of the equipment you use in your mobile coffee shop will require a portable power source.
-Things like your, water pump, the controls on your coffee machine, your coffee grinder and blenders if you plan to extend your menu to make coffee-based smoothies.
+Things like your, water pump, the controls on your coffee machine, your coffee grinder, and blenders if you plan to extend your menu to make coffee-based smoothies.

 This means you will need a portable generator.
-Go for a silent generator that reduces noise pollution and that has a large enough capacity to run all of your equipment, especially high wattage blenders.
+Go for a silent generator that reduces noise pollution and that has a large enough capacity to run all of your equipment, especially high-wattage blenders.

-Permits & insurance
+Permits & Insurance

 The main type of insurance you need to protect yourself as a business is Public liability insurance.
 You also need a level 2 food and hygiene certificate and permission to trade on public land from your local authority.

 Finally, you need a mobile payment system, commonly known as a POS system to take card payments from your customers.
-Some people will still pay in cash but a large majority of the population are now only carrying debit and credit cards.
+Some people will still pay in cash but a large majority of the population is now only carrying debit and credit cards.

 A mobile coffee truck is a good business to have as there is still a good deal of demand for coffee which only seems to grow.
 It’s also a product with a good profit margin and a relatively low number of start-up equipment.

-However, if you want to stand out from the majority of other mobile coffee vans and capitalise on more sales it’s a good idea to expand your coffee menu to include cold drinks for the summer menu.
+However, if you want to stand out from the majority of other mobile coffee vans and capitalize on more sales it’s a good idea to expand your coffee menu to include cold drinks for the summer menu.

 When the weather is hot and sunny a lot of people want something iced cold, instead of a steaming hot Americano.
 This is where iced coffee and coffee-based smoothies come in and introducing them could boost your sales!